forwardemail/email-templates/README.md

 ## Breaking Changes

-See the [Releases](https://github.com/niftylettuce/email-templates/releases) page for an up to date changelog.
+See the [Releases](https://github.com/forwardemail/email-templates/releases) page for an up to date changelog.

+### v7.0.0

+We upgraded `preview-email` to `v2.0.0`, which supports stream attachments, and additionally the view rendering is slightly different (we simply iterate over header lines and format them in a `<pre><code>` block).
+A major version bump was done due to the significant visual change in the preview rendering of emails.

 ### v6.0.0